Central Limit Theorem for the volume of the zero set of Kostlan-Shub-Smale random polynomial systems: Abstract

 \section{Abstract}

-{We state the Central Limit Theorem, as the degree goes to infinity, for the normalized volume of the zero set of a rectangular Kostlan-Shub-Smale random polynomial system.
-This paper is a continuation of {\it Central Limit Theorem for the number of real roots of Kostlan Shub Smale random polynomial systems} by the same authors in which the square case was considered.
-Our main tools are the Kac-Rice formula for the second moment of the volume of the zero set and an expansion of this random variable into the It\^o-Wiener Chaos. \\ Keywords: {\em Kostlan-Shub-Smale random polynomial systems, coarea formula, Kac-Rice formula, central limit theorem.}\\ AMS sujet classification: Primary: 60F05, 30C15.
+{We establish the Central Limit Theorem, as the degree goes to infinity, for the normalized volume of the zero set of a rectangular Kostlan--Shub--Smale random polynomial system.
+This paper is a continuation of {\it Central Limit Theorem for the number of real roots of Kostlan--Shub--Smale random polynomial systems} by the same authors in which the case of square systems was considered.
+Our main tools are Kac-Rice formula and an expansion of the volume of the level set into the It\^o-Wiener Chaos. \\ Keywords: {\em Kostlan--Shub--Smale random polynomial systems, co-area formula, Kac-Rice formula, central limit theorem.}\\ AMS sujet classification: Primary: 60F05, 30C15.
 Secondary: 60G60, 65H10}